Trusted by thousands of clinicians

 Successful completion of this CME activity, which includes participation in the evaluation component, enables the learner to earn up to 10.25 MOC points in the American Board of Pediatrics’ (ABP) Maintenance of Certification (MOC) program.
 It is the CME activity provider’s responsibility to submit learner completion information to ACCME for the purpose of granting ABP MOC credit.

-• American Board of Family Physicians (ABFM)
+• American Academy of Family Physicians (AAFP)

 The AAFP has reviewed Pain Management and Opioids and deemed it acceptable for up to 10.25 Enduring Materials, Self-Study AAFP Prescribed credits.
 Term of Approval is from 04/15/2024 to 04/15/2025.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.